 Clivia miniata 'Vico Yellow' was bred by Sir Peter Smithers and was one of the first tissue-cultured cultivars offered in the trade.
 It is a creamy pale yellow with a darker throat and is also known as 'Smithers' Yellow'.
 The first photo was taken by John Ingram.
-The second and third photos taken by Arnold Trachtenberg are of a plant grown from an IBS tissue culture distribution in 2000 and blooming for the first time in 2008.
+The rest of the photos were taken by Arnold Trachtenberg of a plant grown from an IBS tissue culture distribution in 2000.
+The second and third were of the first time they flowered in 2008.

 Photos below were taken by John Ingram.
 It's not clear what their parentage is.
 Photos 1-2 are of Clivia 'Hypnos'.